Maynard Adams

 Elie Maynard Adams (December 29, 1919 – November 17, 2003) was an American philosopher of value and meaning devoted to understanding and criticizing the philosophical foundations of modern Western culture and developing an intellectual vision that makes sense of the human condition.

 Biography

-Adams was born December 29, 1919, in Clarkton, Halifax County, Virginia, to Wade Hampton Adams and Bessie Calloway Adams.
+Adams was born on December 29, 1919 in Clarkton, Halifax County, Virginia, to Wade Hampton Adams and Bessie Calloway Adams.
 He grew up on a tobacco farm and attended a one-room school.

 He was married for 61 years to Phyllis Stevenson Adams.

 Among other personal projects, he hand-dug a full-sized basement to his family home with a pick ax, a shovel and a wheelbarrow, including completing the masonry and the electrical wiring himself.

-Adams died November 17, 2003, at age 83.
+Adams died on November 17, 2003, at age 83.

 Education

 Adams received his undergraduate degree and a master's degree in philosophy from the University of Richmond.
 While there, he was pastor of several churches.
 He received a divinity degree from Colgate Rochester and his doctorate in philosophy from Harvard in 1948.

 After finishing his doctorate, Adams said he wanted to return to the South because he loved the South and wanted to help the region confront and reject its history of racism.

 He was a recipient of honorary degrees from the University of Richmond and from Wake Forest University.